D/ST |

 Survivor

 Based on probability alone, we should normally expect to lose slightly more than 1x per pathway, during the last 6 weeks of Survivor.
-The average expectation for this duration is to lose about 4-5 times (summed across all 3 pathways tracked), meaning I need to display my “backup” pathway.
-The actual number has been 7 replacements, which makes it worse than a 66% win probability each week.
-The current results are worse than normal, meaning there have been more upsets than typical by this point..
+The average expectation for this duration is to lose about 4-5 times (summed across all 3 pathways tracked), meaning the number of times I need to switch to a “backup” pathway.
+The actual number has been 4 replacements, which makes the last 6 weeks better than a 66% win probability each week.
+This was a big improvement compared to the first 6 weeks of the season (7 failures).
+The current results are close to normal, for the total 12 weeks.

 The losses were as follows:

-• Pathway 1: Bengals week 1 (Lions alternative), Ravens week 2 (Texans alternative), Seahawks week 5 (Chiefs alternative)
+• Pathway 1: Bengals week 1 (Lions alternative), Ravens week 2 (Texans alternative), Seahawks week 5 (Chiefs alternative), Steelers week 12 (Buccaneers alternative)

-• Pathway 3: 49ers week 3 (Bills alternative), Jets week 4 (Cowboys alternative)
+• Pathway 3: 49ers week 3 (Bills alternative), Jets week 4 (Cowboys alternative), Ravens week 8 (Chargers alternative), Commanders week 12 (Dolphins alternative)

 Betting Lines